Home

 I spent a lot of money on booze, birds and fast cars.
 The rest I just squandered. - GEORGE BEST (1946-2005)

-When I am high I couldn't worry about money if I tried.
-So I don't.
-The money will come from from somewhere; I am entitled; God will provide.
+When I am high I couldn’t worry about money if I tried.
+So I don’t.
+The money will come from somewhere; I am entitled; God will provide.
 Credit cards are disastrous, personal checks worse.
-Unfortunately, for manics anyway, mania is a natural extension of the economy. - KAY REDFIELD JAMISON (1946- )
+Unfortunately, for manics anyway, mania is a natural extension of the economy. – KAY REDFIELD JAMISON (1946- )

 Weekly $25,000 shopping binges at Barney's and "high end" boutiques for clothes I barely wore were the norm.
 So were lavish meals with friends where I picked up $1000 tabs.
 These high-priced activities were within my limits because I was extremely successful financially, a testament to my manic behavior, not to mention my involvement in illegal activities. - ANDY BEHRMAN (Author of Electroboy)